markjprice/cs11dotnet7/docs/previews/README.md

 dotnet new list
 ```

-> Since I want to ensure that .NET 6 developers can follow the examples in the book, and Microsoft will support the use of hyphenated commands for a while, the book will continue to use the hyphenated commands but with a note that they are optional in .NET 7 and later.
+> **Note:** Since I want to ensure that .NET 6 developers can follow the examples in the book, and Microsoft will support the use of hyphenated commands for a while, the book will continue to use the hyphenated commands but with a note that they are optional in .NET 7 and later.

-### Line breaks in interpolated strings
+## Line breaks in interpolated strings

 One of my favorite new language features because it helps with printed code!